rpsnoopy/EIP918-reorganized/README.md

 3) epoch increment -> by means of some 	`function _epoch() internal returns (uint)`
 4) difficulty adj. -> by means of some 	`function _adjustDifficulty() internal returns (uint)`

-It may be useful to recall that a Mint event MUST BE emitted before returning a boolean success flag.
+It may be useful to recall that a `Mint` event MUST BE emitted after the rewarding phase, before returning the boolean `success` flag.

-In a sample compliant realization, the mint can be then roughly described as follows:
+In a sample compliant realization, the `mint` can be then roughly described as follows:

 ```solidity
 function mint(uint256 nonce) public returns (bool success) {